spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/spryker-security.md

 template: howto-guide-template
 ---

-Spryker Security Checker is a tool that checks if security fixes exist for Spryker modules that presented in your project.
+Security Update Checker is a tool that checks if security fixes exist for Spryker modules that are present in your project.

 ## Problem description

 A project can sometimes use dependencies that contain known vulnerabilities.
-To minimize the security risk for the project, such dependencies should be updated to the version that has the vulnerability fixed.
+To minimize the security risk for the project, these dependencies should be updated to the version that has the vulnerability fixed.

 ## Example of an evaluator error message